CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/deploying/guide.md

 ![](img/paas-redis.png)

+Choose `5-el8` as the `Version of Redis Image`. `6-el8` was tested but did not work as of writing (2022/07).
-Leave all settings to their default values.
+Leave all other settings to their default values.
 Take note of the `Database Service Name`, which will serve as the hostname that Django will have to connect to.

 Click on `Create`.
 This will automatically place a new pod on the